squid-cache/squid-cache.github.io/KnowledgeBase/Slackware.rst

 == Pre-Built Binary Packages ==

-There are no official Slackware distributed packages of Squid.
+There are apparently no official Slackware distributed packages of Squid.
 Packages are instead built and supplied by volunteers from the slackware user community.

 ## Details briefly covering critical information for user contact and problem reporting...
 ##